What Is New Product Introduction? + 6 Steps To Implement It

 • User interface

-The design and engineering teams is then tasked with building a prototype to test the design’s feasibility, functionality, and user experience.
+The design and engineering teams are then tasked with building a prototype to test the design’s feasibility, functionality, and user experience.
 This is an iterative process that requires building and testing multiple prototypes to identify and address any issues before moving to production.

 4. Design Validation and Testing